-The Hands Up Project is now a registered charity.
-We have three trustees who have overall control of the management of the project.
-They are all leading experts in their respective fields; Judy Clark (primary literacy and storytelling), Scott Thornbury (English Language Teaching methodology) and Tim Sayer (technology assisted learning).
+The Hands Up Project is a UK registered charity.
+We have four trustees who have overall control of the management of the project.

 I’m a teacher and teacher educator, with over 30 years’ experience in English language teaching, and an MA from the University of Reading.
 I am currently Curriculum Coordinator of the MA TESOL program at The New School in New York.
 My previous experience includes teaching and teacher training in Egypt, UK, Spain (where I live), and in my native New Zealand.
 My writing credits include several award-winning books for teachers on language and methodology, as well as authoring a number of papers and book chapters on language and language teaching.
 My website is www.scottthornbury.com

-I am Faculty Director (Research) for the Faculty of Culture and Language Sciences at the University of St Mark and St John Plymouth and a Senior Lecturer in the psychology of sound, composition, new media and sound design.
+I am a senior lecturer in Music technology at the London College of Music, University of West London.
 I’ve been teaching in higher education for over 20 years, utilising technology assisted learning in a range of contexts.
 My research interests centre on human computer interface design in improvised musical performance, and I’ve written a number of published articles and papers relating to this.
 Recently I’ve been involved in a European Union bid to aid refugee integration and staged a large event in support of the refugee crisis.